php-runtime/runtime/src/google-cloud/README.md

 2. Support for `CloudEvent`.
 If you write an application that expects a `Google\CloudFunctions\CloudEvent` this runtime will automatically detect that and create such object for you.

-So out-of-the-box it will support native PHP applications and Symfony HttpFoundation type application.
-To support PSR-7/PSR-15 or Laravel, one also needs to install one additional runtime.
+It will support native PHP applications and Symfony HttpFoundation type applications out-of-the-box.
+To support PSR-7/PSR-15 or Laravel, one also need to install one additional runtime.
 See [main readme](https://github.com/php-runtime/runtime) for more information.